drupalwxt/website/content/wxt/deployment.md

 ## Caveats

 Drupal WxT provides automatic support for deployment on a variety of entities and associated bundles.
 However it can only provide deployment support for entities that it currently knows about.
-For custom entities and bundles it is useful to provide the steps to add deployment support.